 Pedestrian Tripping Over A Scooter Accidents

-has become increasingly common and problematic for scooter riders who have reached their destination to just abandon their scooters in unsafe places.
-This can cause a pedestrian to trip and suffer injuries
+It has become increasingly common and problematic for scooter riders who have reached their destination to just abandon their scooters in unsafe places.
+This can cause a pedestrian to trip and suffer injuries.

 Pedestrians who are injured after tripping over a scooter may be entitled to compensation for their losses, depending on the circumstances.
 Below are a few common scenarios regarding liability: